gglessner/Harbinger/README.md

   - schedule
 - System tools:
   - nmap (for nmap scanning) - optional, custom commands can be used instead
+  - openssl (for TLS/SSL certificate operations) - required for TLS checking and certificate collection
   - SQLite3 (included with Python)
+- Optional Python packages for advanced features:
+  - confluent-kafka (for Kafka security testing)

 ## Supported Operating Systems